folsomcp/specpolFlow/Restructure.md

 TODO in order

+Note from Vero: I tried to limit the use of external packages as much as possible, but I added the copy package to make a deepcopy of the Mask object in the cleaning routine.
+I could get away with it if you'd like, but it it will be less elegant.
+(Cannot use the constructor directly)

 Vero:
 [x] finish the Regions class
     [x] defaults
     [x] read
     [x] test the save, slice, read, and defaults.
     [x] overload the + operator
-[ ] check the mask class for consistency (and also .clean instead of .clean_mask is class function) [ ] in mask class, use the region class to return mask [ ] Bz into the LSD class.
+[x] check the mask class for consistency (and also .clean instead of .clean_mask is class function) [x] in mask class, use the region class to return mask [ ] Bz into the LSD class.
+    [x] The cog calculations
+    [x] The FAP
+    [x] The helper integration functions
+    [x] The helper plotting function
+    [x] The Bz function itself
+    [x] Test the code in the Bz standalone tutorial

 Colin:
 [ ] tidy up the class names linelist and spectrum